 Caregivers and first responders risked to die in humanitarian mission

 In many countries in the world, there are not always peace situations which can put on risk humanitarian associations.
-The risk is also to be killed by armed groups, only for being in “their” territory.
+The risk for caregivers and first responders during a humanitarian mission is to be killed by armed groups, only for being in “their” territory.

 One of them was asking us about what we had inside the ambulance.
-I explained that we were humanitarian workers and as medical staff member we had only medical equipment onboard.
+I explained that we were caregivers and responders on a humanitarian mission, and as a medical staff member, we had only medical equipment onboard.
 Then he asked me how long we were going to last in the area?
 I replied we work 8 hours daily.
 We were fortunate as one of us could understand their local language.

-Unfortunately another International Organization’s humanitarian workers were aggressively attacked the same day and one person was killed and the area was belong to militians, there was not presence of government force /police in the area due.
+Unfortunately, another International Organization’s humanitarian workers were aggressively attacked the same day and one person was killed and the area belonged to militants, there was no presence of government forces/police in the area due.

-The alternative solution was the use of United Nations Peace keeping soldiers for protection.
-Due to other additional incidents of this kind, the area was declared unsafe and banned for humanitarian operations until further eventual security improvement and was forced to move to another region South Kivu to work which was more stable.
+The alternative solution was the use of the United Nations Peacekeeping soldiers for protection.
+Due to other additional incidents of this kind, the area was declared unsafe and banned for a humanitarian mission until further eventual security improvement and was forced to move to another region South Kivu to work which was more stable.

 I am choosing this case because in first we should have been in big trouble.
 Furthermore, we should have done more since the populations, were really in need of our services, but uncontrolled arm group had made the scene unsafe.

-The reason why this happened was that we were not in touch with all armed groups’ leaders since they were uncotrolled and the Contact should have been maintained with these groups through local authorities, who for sure were in touch with them.
-But it is better as well to maintain contact with others actors or armed group’s leaders including population by letting them know who we are, kind of humanitarian activities, fundamental principles of organization such as (humanity, partiality, neutralit… ).
+The reason why this happened was that we were not in touch with all armed groups’ leaders since they were uncontrolled and the Contact should have been maintained with these groups through local authorities, who for sure were in touch with them.
+But it is better as well to maintain contact with others actors or armed group’s leaders including population by letting them know who we are, kind of humanitarian activities, fundamental principles of the organization such as (humanity, partiality, neutrality… ).